Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Introduction

 We say that $\cU$ is an \defi{Ulrich sheaf} for $f$ if $f_*(\cU)\cong \cO_{\PP^n}^r$ for some $r>0$.
 It was pointed out in \cite[Theorem~5]{eis-schrey-abel} that the existence of an Ulrich sheaf for $f$ implies that the cone of cohomology tables of vector bundles on $X$ is the same as that on $\PP^{n}$.
 (The theorem is stated there when $L$ is very ample, but the proof carries over to this more general situation.)

-The situation for Betti tables of resolutions over $R$ is not at all analogous to the situation of resolutions over $S$.
+The situation for Betti tables of resolutions of finite length modules over $R$ is not at all analogous to the situation over $S$.
+In fact, previous results show that the structure is somewhat complicated even in the case of a graded hypersurface ring of low embedding dimension~\cite{bbeg}, or in the case of a Veronese subring of $\kk[x_1,x_2]$ as in~\cite{kummini-sam}.
 But we prove a complete analogy for bounded complexes with finite length homology:

 \begin{cor} Let $R$ be a graded $S$-algebra such that the map $f\colon \Proj(R)\to \P^{n}$ is finite.
-If $\Proj(R)$ admits an Ulrich sheaf for $f$, then the cone of Betti tables of bounded free complexes with finite length homology over $R$ is the same as the cone of Betti talbes of bounded free complexes with finite length homology over $S$. \end{cor}
+If $\Proj(R)$ admits an Ulrich sheaf for $f$, then the cone of Betti tables of bounded free complexes with finite length homology over $R$ is the same as the cone of Betti tables of bounded free complexes with finite length homology over $S$. \end{cor} This provides the first description of a cone of Betti tables over $R$ for many new rings $R$.
+These include, for instance, the first cases where $R$ is not generated in degree $1$ (see Examples~\ref{ex:elliptic} and \ref{ex:K3}) and the first cases where $R$ fails to be Cohen-Macaulay (see Example~\ref{ex:curves}).

 One direction of the proof is easy, as the pullback of an $S$-complex with finite length homology is an $R$-complex with finite length homology.
-For the other direction we will use the duality statement of Theorem~\ref{thm:duality}.
-The proof is given in Section~\ref{sec:functor}.
+For the other direction, we apply the duality statement of Theorem~\ref{thm:duality} to place limits on Betti tables over $R$.